Learning objective

 Recap and recall

-Explain that the children will work with a partner to remember ways to improve their singing performance.
+Explain that the children will work with a partner to recall ways to improve their singing performance.
 Display the Presentation: Fact tennis and arrange the children in pairs.
-Ask them to take turns sharing one suggestion at a time about how to improve their singing performance.
-Give each child one minute to talk.
-Encourage them…
+Ask them to take turns sharing one suggestion at a time about how to improve a singing performance.
+Give each child one minute to speak.
+Encourage the…

 This content is for subscribers only.
 Join for access today.